alandaux/alandaux.github.io/RE-Dorian/docs/RE-Dorian-Report.md

 ## Original Study Information

 Wang et al. (2016) studied wildfire related tweets through a spatial and temporal analysis, as well as a network analysis.
-Three main analytical techniques were used: kernal density estimation, text mining and social network analysis.Kernal density estimation was used to create a map of wildfire related tweets, taking coordinates of tweets and exporting a raster with a value representing the number of tweets for an area.
+Three main analytical techniques were used: kernel density estimation, text mining and social network analysis.
+Kernel density estimation was used to create a map of wildfire related tweets, taking coordinates of tweets and exporting a raster with a value representing the number of tweets for an area.
 Further, a dual kernel density estimation was used to visualize tweet locations for two specific fires.
 Text mining was used to identify important terms used in wildfire related tweets (using the “tm” package in R 3.12), and social network analysis was used to understand the behavior of users communicating about wildfires through retweets (using a k-mean clustering method through the R package “igraph”).
-Results showing the number of tweets over time were displayed using bar charts, while the spatial distribution of wildfire tweets (displayed using different sized centroids), and the kernal density analyses were visualized through maps (displayed using a heat map).
+Results showing the number of tweets over time were displayed using bar charts, while the spatial distribution of wildfire tweets (displayed using different sized centroids), and the kernel density analyses were visualized through maps (displayed using a heat map).
 Term frequency was visualized using a bar chart as well.
 Term cluster results were displayed in a table and the distribution of the retweet network was visualized in line graphs.
 The retweet network was visualized in a node diagram where nodes were drawn between users when one retweeted another.

 Holler (2021) loosely replicated the methods of Wang et al (2016) for the case of Hurricane Dorian's landfall on the U.S. mainland during the 2019 Atlantic Hurricane season.
 Data was based on Twitter Search API queries for the keywords hurricane, Dorian or sharpiegate.

 Holler modified Wang et al's methods by not searching for retweets for network analysis, focusing instead on original Tweet content with keywords hurricane, Dorian, or sharpiegate (a trending hashtag referring to the storm).
-Holler modified the methodology for normalizing tweet data by creating a normalized Tweet difference index and extended teh methodology to test for spatial clustering with the local Getis-Ord statistic.
+Holler modified the methodology for normalizing tweet data by creating a normalized Tweet difference index and extended the methodology to test for spatial clustering with the local Getis-Ord statistic.
 The study tested a hypothesis that false narratives of hurricane risk promulgated at the highest levels of the United States government would significantly distort the geographic distribution of Twitter activity related to the hurricane and its impacts, finding that original Twitter data still clustered only in the affected areas of the Atlantic coast in spite of false narratives about risk of a westward track through Alabama.

 Wang et al (2016) conducted their study using the `tm` and `igraph` packages in `R 3.1.2`.
 The replication study by Holler (2021) used R, including the rtweet, rehydratoR, igraph, sf, and spdep packages for analysis.